rollick/pok3r/README.md

 | Reset selected layer only |  `FN + R` until LED under spacebar stops flashing |

-The [POK3R User Manual](files\POK3R.User.Manual.V1.5.pdf) tells all, below is a reflow of that, and the original [David Jeni repo](https://github.com/davidjenni/pok3r-layouts) this was forked from.
+The [POK3R User Manual](files\POK3R.User.Manual.V1.5.pdf) tells all, below is a reflow of that and the original [David Jeni repo](https://github.com/davidjenni/pok3r-layouts) this repo was forked from.
 Review those if anything here is wrong or unclear.
 Also submit a PR, that would be appreciated.